MicrosoftDocs/windows-itpro-docs/windows/privacy/basic-level-windows-diagnostic-events-and-fields-1803.md

 ### Update360Telemetry.UpdateAgentInstall

-The UpdateAgentInstall event sends data for the install phase of updating Windows.
+This event sends data for the install phase of updating Windows.

 The following fields are available: